 Across the pond: NY Giants vs. Green Bay Packers betting odds for Week 5 in London

 New York Jets Betting Odds: Regular Season Wins

 The Jets’ win total for the 2022 regular season has been set by most sportsbooks at 5.5.
 Their odds to make the playoffs range between +625 to +705 for yes and -1000 to -1250 for no.

-Here are the New York Jets betting odds from each of the NY sportsbooks for regular-season wins.
+Here are the New York Jets betting odds from the top NY sports betting apps for regular-season wins.

 Can The New York Jets Beat The Odds This Season?